 The diagnostic certainty of a case has many implications and functions.

-Firstly it has a strong influence on case completeness, and therefore sorting search results by case completeness will favour cases with high DC.
+Firstly it has a strong influence on case completeness, and therefore sorting search results by case completeness will favor cases with high DC.
 Similarly these cases will be more frequently shown in Quiz Mode.

 Secondly search results will show the DC state as a colored dot (matching the slider).